airada/airada/README.md

 ✨ Hello everyone!
 My name is Jasmine, and I'm a recent graduate from the University of California, Irvine with a B.S. in Computer Science.
 As a Software Engineer, I wish to create meaningful, immersive experiences.
 I'm currently pursuing my interests in virtual reality and natural language processing.
 I hope you enjoy my work!

 - **💻 I’m currently working on** ... creating a chatbot from scratch, and an AI to produce music!
-- **📚 I’m currently learning** ... how to implement natural language processing in python!
+- **📚 I’m currently learning** ... how to implement natural language processing in python, and how to use blender!
-- **🤝 I’m looking to collaborate on** ...
-AR/VR projects!
 - **🙇 I’m looking for help with** ... finding good resources for user design!
 - **✨ Fun fact:** I have three first names, all named after Disney Princesses and Michelle Kwan!